A Spy Among Friends

 Publisher Description

-NEW YORK TIMES BESTSELLER • The true story of Kim Philby, the Cold War's most infamous spy, from the master espionage writer and author of The Spy and the Traitor.
+NEW YORK TIMES BESTSELLER • The epic true story of Kim Philby, the Cold War’s most infamous spy, from the “master storyteller” (San Francisco Chronicle) and author of Prisoners of the Castle.

 Who was Kim Philby?
 Those closest to him—like his fellow MI6 officer and best friend since childhood, Nicholas Elliot, and the CIA’s head of counterintelligence, James Jesus Angleton—knew him as a loyal confidant and an unshakeable patriot.
 Philby was a brilliant and charming man who rose to head Britain’s counterintelligence against the Soviet Union.
 Together with Elliott and Angleton he stood on the front lines of the Cold War, holding Communism at bay.
 But he was secretly betraying them both: He was working for the Russians the entire time.

-Every word uttered in confidence to Philby by his colleagues in the West made its way to Moscow, leading countless missions to their doom and subverting American and British attempts to subdue the Soviet threat.
+Every word uttered in confidence to Philby made its way to Moscow, sinking almost every important Anglo-American spy operation for twenty years and costing hundreds of lives.
 So how was this cunning double-agent finally exposed?
 In A Spy Among Friends, Ben Macintyre expertly weaves the heart-pounding tale of how Philby almost got away with it all—and what happened when he was finally unmasked.

 PUBLISHERS WEEKLY